mattly/couchdb-ruby-query-server/README.md

     [query_servers]
     ruby = /path/to/ruby -- /path/to/bin/couchdb_view_server --safe

 All code is eval'd and run under a `$SAFE` level of 4 in this mode.
+If running in safe mode, it is preferred to run under Ruby 1.9, which has a vastly improved "trust/untrusted" model for security of objects.

 ## Notes